willSonic/notices/README.md

 - When successful, the endpoint will respond with a 200 status code and a JSON payload (e.g. `{ output: "STRINGVALUE" }`
 - In the case of an error, the server will respond with a generic 500 status code and a JSON payload (e.g. `{ message: "There was an error."`

-Your solution should be capable of displaying any type of notification message (toast) to the user, but for this challenge we'll focus solely on success and failure notices.
+Your solution should be capable of displaying any type of notification message (toast) to the user, but for this challenge we'll focus on success and failure notices.
+At a minimum, the notice should be user dismissable.
+Automatic dismissal after a set timeout is a nice to have.
+Style is also great to see, but not a hard requirement.

 ### Example
 Here's an example of a login failure in the ClearMetal app: